About This Chapter

 NES ELA: Strategies for Reading Informational Texts - Chapter Summary

-By using the information provided in our information-filled lessons, you will be able to test the validity of your sources.
-End of the lesson quizzes will boost your confidence about evaluating a written work and knowing whether or not it is based on factual information.
+By using the information provided in our lessons, you will be able to hone your understanding of strategies for reading informational texts.
+The lessons can help you test the validity of sources.
+End of the lesson quizzes will boost your confidence in evaluating a written work and knowing whether or not it is based on factual information.
 After studying this chapter, you will be able to:

-As you progress through the lessons, use the timeline feature to review specific topics.
-Lesson transcripts are also available.
-Do not hesitate to ask a question of one of our expert instructors.
+As you progress through the lessons, use the timeline feature to go to specific topics.
+If you aren't clear on any of the topics, don't hesitate to ask a question of one of our expert instructors.
 Printable worksheets are available if you would like to study when you aren't near a computer.